Skip to main content

 3. Aim for accuracy: Limit triggers and flows to 20-30 to improve performance.

-4. Summarize intents: Condense existing intent-based bots into clear, concise descriptions when transitioning to OrchLLM.
+4. Summarize intents: Condense existing intent-based AI-agents into clear, concise descriptions when transitioning to OrchLLM.

 5. Consider Sandbox environment limitations: Be aware that enabling OrchLLM in a sandbox will lead to publishing in higher environments.